Non-Sequential Decentralized Stochastic Control Revisited: Causality and Static Reducibility: Introduction

 Static teams are relatively simpler to study: For teams with finitely many DMs, Marschak \cite{mar55} has studied static teams and Radner \cite{Radner} has established connections between person-by-person (pbp) optimality (ie. Nash equilibrium), stationarity, and global optimality.
 Radner's results were generalized in \cite{KraMar82} by relaxing optimality conditions.
 The essence of these results is that in the context of static team problems, convexity of the cost function, subject to minor regularity conditions, suffices for the global optimality of pbp optimal solutions.
 In the particular case of LQG (Linear Quadratic Gaussian) static teams, this result leads to optimality of linear policies \cite{Radner}.
 Optimality of linear policies also holds for dynamic LQG teams with partially nested information structures through a transformation of the dynamic team to a static one \cite{HoChu}: in \cite{HoChu} dynamic LQG teams with partially nested information structures and in \cite{ho1973equivalence} general dynamic teams with partially nested information structures, satisfying an invertibility assumption, have been shown to be reducible to static team problems, where the aforementioned results for static teams can be applied.
 Such transformation of dynamic teams to static teams is called {\it{static reduction}}.
 In the static reduction presented in \cite{HoChu, ho1973equivalence}, given the policies of the DMs, there is a bijection between observations as a function of precedent actions of DMs and the primitive random variables, and observations generated under the transformations, where now they are only functions of primitive random variables.
-We note that the static reduction procedure in \cite{HoChu, ho1973equivalence} depends on the policies that precedent DMs choose.